OneUsernamePlease/gravity/README.md

 run: "npm run dev" to start dev server
 [npm link projectName] needs to be rerun after adding packages w/ npm install, bc /node-modules gets replaced and the symlink needs to be reestablished

+run "npm run deploy" to redeploy to gh-pages
 # gravity